hlavacs/ViennaGameJobSystem/README.md

             , coro_float(true),   //returns float
             Function{ [=](){ another_func(); } }; //no return value

 In this example, four children are started, one function and three coros.
-Only coros can return a value, but one of the coros returns void, so there are only two return values, *ret1* being of type *int*, and *ret2* being of type *float*.
-Internally, *parallel()* results in a *std::tuple* holding references to the parameters, and you can use *std::tuples* instead of *parallel()*.
+Only coros can return a value, but one of the coros returns void, so there are only two return values (packed into a tuple), *ret1* being of type *int*, and *ret2* being of type *float*.
+Internally, *parallel()* results in a *std::tuple* holding references to the parameters, and you can use *std::tuple* instead of *parallel()* (see the implementation of *parallel()*).

 Second you can co_await *std::pmr::vectors* of the above types.
 This allows to start and await any number of children of arbitrary types, where the number of children is determined dynamically at run time.
-If the vectors contain instances of type *Coro<T>*, then the result values will be of type *std::pmr::vector<T>* and contain the return values of the coros.
-If the return values are not needed, then it is advisable to switch to *Coro<>* instead, since creating the return vectors come with some performance overhead.
+If the vectors contain instances of type *Coro\<T\>*, then the result values will be of type *std::pmr::vector<T>* and contain the return values of the coros.
+If the return values are not needed, then it is advisable to switch to *Coro\<\>* instead, since creating the return vectors come with some performance overhead.

 The following code shows how to start multiple children from a coro to run in parallel.